 Students may or may not enter into an internship program.
 But it’s a highly recommended program because of the valuable hands-on training gained from it.
 Graduates with internship experience may be able to land entry-level jobs faster, and these jobs include zookeepers, wildlife conservation officers, and wildlife biologists.

 Harmon Fine Arts Center, 1310 25th St., Des Moines, IA 50311

 Drake University is a nationally recognized school with top recognition from US News & World Report and The Economist.
 Its Zoo and Science program attracts the best and brightest in the Midwest!

-Students in the interdisciplinary concentration benefit from the liberal arts traditions taught alongside the science-heavy subjects on environmental science, biology, and zoo science.
-The perfect balance between liberal arts and the sciences results in students enjoying a relevant education that paves the way for leadership positions.
+Students in the interdisciplinary concentration benefit from the liberal arts traditions taught alongside the science-heavy subjects of environmental science, biology, and zoo science.
+The perfect balance between liberal arts and the results of science in students enjoying a relevant education that paves the way for leadership positions.
 Of course, work experience is a must for these management positions, but Drake’s alumni are known for their leadership skills.

 The emphasis on soft skills is another vital part of the success of Drake alumni.
 Students learn effective interpersonal skills in the classroom and during lab and fieldwork.
 Their hands-on experiences and the skillset learned are also strengthened through practicum during their sophomore year and then a junior year internship.

 These are conducted at the Blank Park Zoo, a 49-acre zoological park, and at the Ape Cognition and Conservation Initiative, a scientific research facility and sanctuary.
 Both are located in Des Moines, a convenient venue for students who live in the area.

 Graduates are more than ready to work in entry-level positions in zoos, aquariums, and research projects, among others.
 Common job titles include zookeeper, zoo curator, and animal trainer.